z4kn4fein/stashbox/docs/usage/advanced-registration.md

 ```

 #### **Without self**
-This example will ignore the mapping of implementation types to themselves completely:
+This example ignores the self registrations completely:
 ```cs
 container.RegisterTypes(new[]
     {